Pandemonium of silence

 Its not new that you get such spam messages in your mail box daily.
 With the addition of such social networking sites on daily basis, one needs to identify or rather get themselves famaliar with certain DO’s and DON’Ts.
 As the number of sites are growing daily therefore, the ‘Unspoken Rules’ of online networking evolve accordingly.
 But Alas! only if one knew where to look for these rules.

-Worry not my friends you have come to the right place, here your’s truly (that happens to be me :P ) will enlighten you all with maistakes not to make if you wanna be good at online networking, so here goes: Read the rest of this entry »
+Worry not my friends you have come to the right place, here your’s truly (that happens to be me :P) will enlighten you all with maistakes not to make if you wanna be good at online networking, so here goes: Continue reading The not so cool things to do while networking online

 BlackBerry for kids?
 Child asks creators